horacelai/COMP4651-Project/README.md

 # COMP4651-Project
-This project will demostrate how we trasnform our model into a tensorflow.js and host it as an API on node.js.
+This project will demostrate how we trasnformed our model into a tensorflow.js and host it as an API on node.js.

 ## Run the server